Amadman/team-mcr/README.md

 To do this, you will need to set up a Python virtualenv.
 There are a number of tools available to do this.
 I prefer `pipenv`, but plain old `virtualenv` will work just fine too.

 Install whichever virtualenv tool you prefer, set up a virtualenv in the repo directory, and activate it.
-Then, type:
+Then, run:

-`pip install -r requirements.txt`

-to install the dependencies.
+`./install.sh`

+This will use pip to install all Python dependencies, npm to install all JavaScript dependencies, wget to download data packages, and unzip to extract them.
+NOTE: Please ensure pip, wget, and unzip are installed before running this script.

 Next, we have to tell Flask where the app is by setting the `FLASK_APP` environment variable.
 To do this:

 `export FLASK_APP=$(pwd)/mcr.py`